MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 The value V, largest VM in the scale unit, is dynamically based on the largest tenant VM deployed.
 For example, the largest VM value could be 7 GB or 112 GB or any other supported VM memory size in the Azure Stack Hub solution.
 We pick the size of the largest VM here to have enough memory reserved so a live migration of this large VM would not fail.
 Changing the largest VM on the Azure Stack Hub fabric will result in an increase in the resiliency reserve in addition to the increase in the memory of the VM itself.

-For example with a 12 node scale unit:
+For example, with a 12 node scale unit:

 | Stamp details              | Values                          |
 |----------------------------|---------------------------------|